Increasing Probability Mass on Answer Choices Does Not Always Improve Accuracy: Introduction

-\item \textbf{Does increasing attentiveness improve accuracy?} Surprisingly, not always!
-We provide an upper bound on the maximum effect increase in attentiveness can have on accuracy (\cref{ssec:upper_bound}).
-We find empirically (\cref{fig:main_line_graph,ssec:sfc_vs_accuracy}) that the alignment between attentiveness and accuracy is heavily dependent on the model.
-This is an important finding because it demonstrates that encouraging models to produce valid answer choices by showing them in the prompt can counter-intuitively be \textbf{detrimental} to task performance for many LMs trained only on the next-token prediction objective.
+\textbf{3.~Does increasing PMA improve accuracy?} Surprisingly, not always!
+We provide an upper bound on the maximum effect an increase in \pma can have on task accuracy (\cref{ssec:upper_bound}).
+We find empirically (\cref{fig:main_line_graph,ssec:sfc_vs_accuracy}) that the alignment between probability mass and accuracy isn't as clear cut as assumed in prior work~\cite{holtzman-etal-2021-surface}---it depends heavily on the model.
+These experiments also reveal that, contrary to common wisdom among researchers, encouraging models to produce answer choices by including them in the prompt can counter-intuitively be \textbf{detrimental} to task performance for LMs trained only on the next-token prediction objective.

-\item \textbf{When do probability-normalization methods improve accuracy?} While the direct effect of \pmidc on SFC is not easy to measure (\cref{ssec:pmidc}), we extend prior work by studying when \pmidc, which is complimentary to our approach, improves accuracy on a wider set of prompts and models.
-We find that it always has a positive effect on accuracy when models are not shown answer choices, which generally also corresponds with low attentiveness.
-However, when models benefit from seeing answer choices, which results in high attentiveness, \pmidc has a generally negative effect on accuracy.
-This indicates that as instruction-tuned LMs become more commonplace, \pmi-based scoring may provide less utility. \end{enumerate}
+\textbf{4.~When do probability normalization methods improve accuracy?} While the direct effect of \pmidc on SFC is not easy to measure (\cref{ssec:pmidc}), we extend prior work by studying when \pmidc, which was motivated by SFC and is complimentary to our approach, improves accuracy on a wider set of prompts and models.
+We find, consistent with \citet{holtzman-etal-2021-surface}, that \pmidc increases accuracy when models are \emph{not} shown answer choices.
+However, this setting generally also corresponds to low probability assigned to answer choices.
+On the other hand, for the LMs that benefit from seeing answer choices, which results in high probability assigned to them, \pmidc scoring generally \emph{reduces} accuracy.
+This indicates that as instruction-tuned LMs become more commonplace, \pmi-based scoring methods, inspired by intuitions behind SFC~\cite{holtzman-etal-2021-surface}, will likely provide less utility.

 We conclude by leveraging these insights to provide \underline{practical recommendations} on how to maximize LM accuracy on multiple-choice tasks when using zero- and few-shot prompting.